Almishev/LMA/README.md

    4.Delete reader
    0.BACK
 3:
-Choose what to the with the orders:
+Choose what to the with ORDERS:
+ 1.Read all ORDERS
+ 2.BACK